Vomiting in Cats

 What does acute vomiting mean?

 Acute vomiting is vomiting that has been present for no more than two to three days.
 Most cases will respond quickly to simple symptomatic treatment.
-The cause of such cases is often never established and may be due to relatively trivial factors such as eating spoiled food.
-In a minority of cases of acute vomiting, usually because the vomiting is severe and leads to complications such as dehydration, or because a more serious underlying cause is suspected, further tests, specific treatment and aggressive supportive care will be required.
+The cause of such cases is often never established and may be due to relatively trivial factors such as eating spoiled food or plants.
+In a small number of cases of acute vomiting, usually because the vomiting is severe and leads to complications such as dehydration, or because a more serious underlying cause is suspected, further tests, specific treatment, and aggressive supportive care will be required.

 What is the symptomatic treatment for acute vomiting?

 Non-specific symptomatic treatment is often prescribed initially in mild cases of acute vomiting.
-Your veterinarian may advise you to withhold food for a time ranging between six and twenty-four hours.
-After this time, you will usually be advised to feed your cat an easily digested, bland diet in small quantities given frequently.
-A diet based on boiled chicken and boiled rice is often recommended.
-It is important that the cat does not receive any other foods during this period.
+Your veterinarian will usually advise you to feed your cat an easily digested, bland diet in small quantities given frequently.
+A veterinary prescription diet specifically formulated to be easy to digest is often recommended.
+Alternatively, a specific home-cooked diet may be recommended.
+It is important that the cat does not receive any other foods other than what your veterinarian advises during this period.

 "Water should be freely available and is important to prevent dehydration."

 Water should be freely available and is important to prevent dehydration.
-If the cat is progressing well, the quantity of food offered at any one time can gradually be increased back to a normal quantity and then the cat's normal diet can be reintroduced gradually over several days.
+If the cat is improving, the quantity of food offered at any one time can gradually be increased back to a normal quantity and then the cat's normal diet can be reintroduced gradually over several days.

-In some cases, your veterinarian may prescribe medication to control vomiting or relieve inflammation.
+In some cases, your veterinarian may prescribe medication to control vomiting or relieve inflammation, for example maropitant citrate (brand name Cerenia®) famotidine (brand name Pepcid®) or metronidazole (brand name Flagyl®).
 This approach allows the body's healing mechanisms to correct the problem.

 If your cat does not improve with symptomatic treatment, your veterinarian may make a change in medication or perform further tests to evaluate the problem more thoroughly.